 We have so many fond memories of North Satellite and we know you do too.

-4. The new building will be larger than Seattle’s big sports moments
+4. The new building is larger than Seattle’s big sports moments

-- The new and modernized building will be 720 feet long, which is the equivalent of Husky Stadium plus CenturyLink football fields combined
+• The new and modernized building is 720 feet long, which is the equivalent of Husky Stadium plus CenturyLink football fields combined

-- The new North Satellite building will be 201 feet wide, which is three times as long as Marshawn Lynch’s Beast-Quake run of 67 yards
+• The new North Satellite building is 201 feet wide, which is three times as long as Marshawn Lynch’s Beast-Quake run of 67 yards

 5. Green is our region's favorite color